NeroReflex/bytevec2/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE-MIT)
 [![Apache 2.0 licensed](https://img.shields.io/badge/license-APACHE%202.0-blue.svg)](./LICENSE-APACHE)

-bytevec takes advantage of Rust's concise and stable type system to serialize data objects to a byte vector (`Vec<u8>`) and back.
+bytevec2 takes advantage of Rust's concise and stable type system to serialize data objects to a byte vector (`Vec<u8>`) and back.

 bytevec2 is a fork of bytevec meant to be used in recent versions of the rust compilers,